 For servicing/maintenance contract for your defibrillator please call 02922 402670 or contact us

-Once you have your defibrillator, please register it with: https://www.goodsamapp.org/defibrilocator, a national database that ensures your local ambulance service is aware of the location of your defibrillator.
+Once you have your defibrillator, please register it with: https://www.goodsamapp.org/aed and https://www.thecircuit.uk/ - to ensure your local ambulance service is aware of the location of your defibrillator.